 After passing the Microsoft Azure Solutions Experts exam as well as the Azure Developer Associate exam, and the Microsoft Azure Administrator Certification.
 I decided to sit for the Microsoft Azure Fundamentals exam.
 It sounds tedious to pass a fundamental exam, but as techie people, we usually work on complex projects, we design and architect large deployments but sometimes we missed some of the fundamental concepts.
-For this reason, I decided to refresh my fundamental concepts that I learned over the years because cloud it’s about continuous re-learning.
-This will also help when discussing with non-technical customers such as people with business decision makers and top management roles.
+For this reason, I decided to refresh the fundamental concepts that I learned over the years because the cloud it’s about continuous re-learning.
+This will also help when discussing with non-technical customers such as people with business decision-makers and top management roles.

-As you may have heard that Microsoft is evolving their learning programs to help you and your career keep pace with today’s demanding IT environments.
+As you may have heard that Microsoft is evolving its learning programs to help you and your career keep pace with today’s demanding IT environments.
 At Ignite in September 2018, Microsoft announced new role-based certifications to help you and your career keep pace with today’s business requirements.
 They are evolving their learning program to better offer what you need to skill up, prove your expertise to employers and peers, and get the recognition—and opportunities—you’ve earned.
 On December 31, 2018, Microsoft announced the new AZ-900: Azure Fundamentals exam.

 I am so happy and grateful now that I passed the AZ-900 Microsoft Azure Fundamentals Certification exam.
 I figured that I would share my experience in this blog to help you prepare and tackle this exam successfully.